-The Troy Lee Designs Carbon D3 takes home the Top Pick Award.
+The Troy Lee Designs Carbon D3 is one of our highest rated helmets.
 The D3 is Troy Lee's no-holds-barred, full-face downhill helmet.
 The Carbon version replaces the composite shell of the Troy Lee D3 with a carbon shell.
 The key features we love about the D3 and D3 Carbon are the excellent ventilation system, the visor, high-quality materials, storage bag, extra visor, and comfortable wicking interior padding.
 The carbon shell shaves a few ounces off the helmet's weight.
 The reduced weight adds even more comfort to this helmet.
-Essentially we are saying the D3 Carbon is an excellent pick for a full face lid.
+Essentially we are saying the D3 Carbon is an excellent pick for a full-face lid.

 Our Analysis and Test Results

 The D3 Carbon is on the head of every Troy Lee Designs team rider.
 This was the helmet Semenuk was wearing when he won Joyride.
-This was the helmet Cam Zink was wearing when he stomped the flat drop backflip at the Red Bull Rampage this year.
+This was the helmet Cam Zink was wearing when he stomped the flat drop backflip at the Red Bull Rampage.
 Peat, Hill, Fairclough, and Gwin all wear this helmet.
-If you are wondering what the world's best mountain bikers are wearing, the D3 Carbon is a popular choice.
+If you are wondering what some of the world's best mountain bikers are wearing, its the D3 Carbon.

 The fit is a component of comfort in a helmet, but every head is different.
 We feel that this helmet has all of the elements for comfort; however, it did not fit all of our testers perfectly.
-We came to the conclusion that it has a rounded shape rather than an oval shape.
+We concluded that it has a rounded shape rather than an oval shape.
 Our oval-headed testers upsized the helmet to get an appropriate front to back fit, which resulted in a slightly baggy side-to-side fit.
 If you have a round head, this is the helmet for you.
 If you are average to oval-headed, then you may want to try this helmet on before you buy.
-See our Buying Advice article for more discussion on fitting a full-face helmet.
-The good news is that the D3 is available in five sizes and getting the right fit is a lot more likely compared to a helmet that only comes in three sizes.
+The good news is that the D3 is available in five sizes, and getting the right fit is a lot more likely compared to a helmet that only comes in three sizes.

 The visor is both long and wide enough to shield the eyes from any angle of sun, mud, or rain.
 It also completes this helmet's very moto look, so don't even think of rolling Rogatkin-style without it.